rwebaz/Simple-Weird-Javascript/docs/pages/Js-Numbers.md

 ---
 title: Js Numbers
 layout: default
+excerpt: Place the introducing line of text ie.) the 'tagline' here ...
+hint: Javascript provides a primitive constructor for the Number object that makes a variable var immutable with respect to type.
+repo: Javascript-Lessons-Project
+ver_date: 11-26-19
-navigation_weight: 3
+navigation_weight: 8
+categories: page
 ---
-# Js Numbers

-Javascript provides a primitive constructor for the *Number* object that makes a variable `var` immutable with respect to *type*.

-{% include toc-flammarion.md %}
+{% include toc.md %}

 ## Number()

+> **Hint**. {{ page.hint }}

 Forcing or *casting* a variable's *type* in Javascript may be performed with the *primitive constructor* for the *Number* object `Number()`.